lookmanbili/FPSMoE-architecture/README.md

 # Proposed Optimization Mechanisms

+- **Asynchronous X-Slot Management :** The X-Slot transforms VRAM from a static storage tank into a high-speed "revolving door."
+By managing *VRAM as an Asynchronous Buffer* dedicated to incoming fractal weights, you enable trillion-parameter models to run on consumer GPUs with virtually infinite context agility.

-- **Fractal Weight Loading :** Unlike standard MoE models that load massive, "atomic" expert blocks, this architecture utilizes Hierarchical Fractal Loading.
+- **Fractal Weight Loading :** Unlike standard MoE models that load massive, "atomic" expert blocks, this architecture utilizes *Hierarchical Fractal Loading*.
 By "zooming in" on specific task-neuron clusters (leaves) rather than entire domains (branches), we reduce the PCIe bandwidth requirement, enabling massive efficiency.

 - **Temporal Latency Masking :** This architecture leverages the Temporal Gap existing between user input and model execution to mitigate physical data-transfer bottlenecks.
-During the user-input phase or the initial token-parsing sequence, the Predictive Orchestrator initiates asynchronous background transfers.
+During the user-input phase or the initial token-parsing sequence, the Predictive Orchestrator initiates *Asynchronous Background Transfers*.
 This mechanism effectively masks PCIe latency within the human-interaction window, ensuring that the necessary fractal weights are resident in the X-Slot before the execution phase commences.

+- **Predictive Orchestration:** By decoupling the hardware-level *Predictive Orchestrator* from the software-level MoE Router, you move from reactive to proactive management.
+The Orchestrator "flags" and moves data before the Router even reaches the specific layer, ensuring weights are waiting in the X-Slot.

+- **Dynamic Tree-Map Retraining:** The Self-Optimizing Index allows the Orchestrator to evolve through *Periodic Retraining*.
+It learns user-specific subject pivots and "prunes" unnecessary branches from the pre-load list.
+This personalization creates a localized, high-speed "neural shortcut" that gets faster the more it's used.

 # Core Pillars